 4.4 If prepayment by bank transfer has been agreed upon, payment is due immediately after conclusion of the contract, unless the parties have arranged a later maturity date

 4.5 If the payment method "PayPal invoice" is selected, the Seller assigns his payment claim to PayPal.
 Before accepting the Seller's declaration of assignment, PayPal carries out a credit check using the transmitted Client data.
 The Seller reserves the right to refuse the Client the payment method "PayPal invoice" in case of a negative credit check.
 If the payment method "PayPal Invoice" is accepted by PayPal, the Client must pay the invoice amount to PayPal within 30 days from receipt of the goods, unless PayPal specifies a different payment term.
-In this case, he can only make only payments with debt-discharging effect to PayPal.
-However, in the event of assignment of claims, the Seller shall remain responsible for general customer inquiries, e. g. regarding the goods, delivery time, dispatch, returns, complaints, cancellation declarations or credit notes.
+In this case, he can only make only payments with debt-relieving effect to PayPal.
+However, in the event of assignment of claims, the Seller shall remain responsible for general customer inquiries, e. g. regarding the goods, delivery time, dispatch, returns, complaints, revocation declarations and dispatches or credit notes.
 In addition, the General Terms and Conditions of Use for the use of the payment method “purchase” on account with PayPal shall apply; these conditions can be viewed at https://www.paypal.com

 4.6 If a payment method offered via the payment service "PayPal" is selected, the payment shall be processed via PayPal, whereby PayPal may also use the services of third-party payment service providers for this purpose.
 If the seller also offers payment methods via PayPal that involve advance payments to the client (e.g., purchase on account or payment by instalments), he shall assign his payment claim to PayPal or to the payment service provider commissioned by PayPal and specifically named to the client.
 Before accepting the seller's declaration of assignment, PayPal or the payment service provider commissioned by PayPal shall carry out a credit check using the transmitted client data.
 The seller reserves the right to refuse the client the selected payment method in the event of a negative check result.
 If the selected payment method is approved, the client must pay the invoice amount within the agreed payment period or in the agreed payment intervals.
 In this case, he can only make payment to PayPal or the payment service provider commissioned by PayPal with debt-discharging effect.
 However, even in the case of assignment of claims, the seller remains responsible for general customer enquiries, e.g., about the goods, delivery time, dispatch, returns, complaints, cancellation declarations and deliveries or credit notes.